aleph-im/aleph-docs/docs/protocol/object_types/storage.md

 * store a file in the native aleph.im storage system
 * pin an IPFS CID on the aleph.im network.

-STORE messages tell the Aleph network to store data on behalf of the user.
-The data can either be pinned to IPFS or stored in the native Aleph storage system depending on the content item type.
+STORE messages tell the aleph.im network to store data on behalf of the user.
+The data can either be pinned to IPFS or stored in the native aleph.im storage system depending on the content item type.

 ## STORE message content format